Nexus Letters all 50 States!

 • Hemorrhoids

-• Complications from Diabetes (i.e neuropathy, vision loss, dialysis, amputation, etc.)
+• Diabetes complications, including neuropathy, vision loss, dialysis, amputation, or chronic pain

 • GERD